 Thank you guys so much for reading!
 If you have questions about our commenting policy of course feel free to check out it out here, but note that ultimately these issues aren’t up for debate.
 (Although if you’ll name other online forums you read with a different/better policy, I’m always happy to study them!)

 This privilege to comment without moderation can be lost, though, and people who can’t play nice will find themselves (usernames and IP addresses) in the moderation queue.
-This may happen either because they are uncivil, rude, or argumentative (especially if they show a repeated history of being so), or because they use deceptive tactics like creating multiple usernames to create the appearance of others agreeing with an original comment of theirs).
+This may happen for any number of reasons, including being uncivil, rude, disrespectful or argumentative to readers or staffers (especially if they show a repeated history of being so), because they use deceptive tactics like creating multiple usernames to create the appearance of others agreeing with an original comment of theirs), among other reasons.
 Once you are placed in the moderation queue the decision is final; there is no appeal process.
-(People who consistently write abusive comments after finding themselves in the moderation queue may find themselves blacklisted, meaning all of your comments are automatically sent to trash without being reviewed by an editor.)

 The moderation queue can also be triggered by using other words or conversations that I’d like to know about before they turn up on the blog, or words that I’ve found can act as a flag to me that there’s an uncivil commenter afoot (such as “snark”).